Franleno_Production

 Crédit photo Anastasiia MODYLEVSKAIA

-The Monts du Genevois to the rhythm of cyclo events, gives this:
+The Monts du Genevois at the pace of cyclo events, gives this:

-• In March each year, the course Annemasse-Bellegarde, the atmosphere of a pro race (announcer, biker escort...) adapted to rando-cyclo fashion.
+• In March every year, the course Annemasse-Bellegarde, the atmosphere of a pro race (announcer, biker escort...) adapted to rando-cyclo fashion.

-• In September each year, the 4S du Salève invites the experienced or beginners to set off on an assault of the Salève from its 4 sides!
+• Every year in September, the 4S du Salève invites seasoned cyclists and beginners alike to tackle the Salève from all 4 sides!

 Returning in winter